bennymestel/BookFinder/README.md

    pip install -r requirements.txt
    ```

-Add your Google Books API key to the streamlit secrets file:
+3. Add your Google Books API key to the streamlit secrets file:

    ```bash
    [google_books_api_key]
    key = "YOUR_GOOGLE_BOOKS_API_KEY"
    ```

-3. Run the application:
+4. Run the application:
    ```bash
    streamlit run app.py
    ```

-4. Open the browser to view the app at http://localhost:8501.
+5. Open the browser to view the app at http://localhost:8501.

-## Embeddings
+## How to Generate Book Embeddings
 The book_embeddings_with_links.csv file contains metadata about books (title, author, description, and download links) along with precomputed embeddings for each book description.
 These embeddings were generated using the SentenceTransformer model (all-MiniLM-L6-v2).

-## How to Generate Book Embeddings
 If you want to generate or update the book embeddings, you can use the script generate_embeddings.py provided in this repository.
 The script processes a CSV file containing book metadata (title, author, description, and genre), creates embeddings using the Sentence-Transformers library, and saves the updated data with embeddings in a new CSV file.

 **Steps**: